pandorasNox/docker-rnapk/README.md

 - create dist folder where to find at the end the builded apk file
 - improve the keystore process, by providing a wrapper if you never had one bevore?
 - provide example app for testing purpose and just for example?
+- rename the used container to docker-rnapk instead of react-native-build
+- do an external systemcheck for the docker container or something like that after each commit/deploy/new-version?